San Francesco, Prato: Interior

-Next to a Renaissance pulpit in pietra serena is a 15th-century panel with Christ's Monogram, which was traditionally added to churches visited by San Bernardino; above the high altar is a 14th-century polychrome wooden Crucifix, donated by the merchant Francesco Datini (who was buried next to the altar).
-The latter's tomb in white marble (work of Niccolò di Pietro Lamberti, 1411–12) portrays him within an elaborated Gothic tabernacle.
+Above the high altar is a 14th-century polychrome wooden Crucifix, donated by the merchant Francesco Datini (who was buried next to the altar).
+The latter's tomb in white marble by Niccolò di Pietro Lamberti (1411–12) portrays him within an elaborate Gothic tabernacle.

+Next to a Renaissance pulpit in pietra serena is a 15th-century panel with Christ's monogram, which was traditionally added to churches visited by San Bernardino.
+The funerary monument of Geminiano Inghirami (c.
+1460) is attributed to Pasquino da Montepulciano, who also executed the small ciborium on the presbytery wall.
+Pasquino's style recalls the work of Antonio Rossellino.